 ‘For me, the love is of good public policy, not politics.
 And somehow, I seem to find the energy to keep arguing for it.’

 Awarded an AO for distinguished service to the advancement of women, Marie Coleman’s name has been synonymous with the women’s movement in Australia for the past 60 years.
-She maintains her indignation at the gender pay gap, and has championed everything from universal access to paid maternity leave to gay rights marriage.
+She maintains her indignation at the gender pay gap, and has championed everything from universal access to child care to paid maternity leave.
 ‘A lot of these issues take tremendous persistence’, she says.

 She was the first woman in Australia to head a statutory authority when she chaired the Whitlam Government’s Social Welfare Commission in 1973.
 She had a long and distinguished career in public service, being awarded a Public Service Medal in 1990 and a Centenary Medal in 2011.